gearseekers/kvm98-3dfx/README.md

 * CPU that supports VT-d/IOMMU and/or PCI/PCIe pass-through
 * Motherboard that allows VT-d/IOMMU to be enabled

+## _NEW INSTALLER IS HERE!_

+* Ubuntu, Debian, Arch and Manjaro should be working
+* I am having some issues with Fedora for now.
+Working on a fix for 0.21

+## _How to install_

+* Clone this repo
+* chmod +x install.sh
+* Download the archive or let the installer download the archive.
+* Installer will detect your distro, install all packages required and start the VM

+## _What's not working_
+* Fedora/CentOS
+* A few other little bugs but I am ironing them out.

 ## _Required Packages for Installation_
 ### Debian/Ubuntu